 In a doctrine called respondeat superior (“let the master answer”), the employer of the other driver could be named in a claim.
 The law allows for the employer to be “vicariously” liable for the negligence of its employee if the accident occurred when the employee was within the course and scope of his duties.
 The liability attaches even if the employee was driving a personal vehicle.
 Some exceptions exist, so it is important that your personal injury attorney gather records and details to determine if an employer might be a party to your claim.

 Typically, rental car companies are not liable for the accidents of those who rent cars from them.
 But some exceptions exist under Florida’s Financial Responsibility Law.

 Ride-hailing companies such as Uber and Lyft could be a party to your claim as well.
 A driver for one of these companies might be negligent and cause your accident, or you may have been harmed in a crash while riding in a ride-hailing vehicle.
 Drivers that work for these companies must have high limits on their own insurance and the companies also carry insurance making them a lucrative source to compensate you.

 The list doesn’t end with those cited above.
 There are several other possibilities for parties to your claim.
 These include:

 You may be tempted to go it alone when you’ve had an accident.
 But once you make a claim, the insurance company will put a smooth-talking claims adjuster on the case whose mission is to get you to settle for as little as possible.
 You may be pressured into making statements against your best interests and to sign forms that you don’t understand.
-If you have the Law Offices of David I. Fuchs on your side, you can rest easy.
+If you have David I. Fuchs, Injury & Accident Lawyer, P.A. on your side, you can rest easy.
 Attorney Fuchs will fight for you to receive the compensation you deserve and will pursue all parties that could be liable for your injuries.